DiverseMultiLabelClassificationRules/CORSET/README.md

 We provide a few alternatives to the original CORSET algorithm, aiming at scalability:

 - `corset.greedy.GreedyCFTPDivMaxV2`: which only does the 1st round of greedy picking, instead of both rounds
-- `corset.greedy.GreedyCFTPDivMaxV3`: an extension of `corset.greedy.GreedyCFTPDivMaxV2` but sqrt is applied on the the quality term.
+- `corset.greedy.GreedyCFTPDivMaxV3`: an extension of `corset.greedy.GreedyCFTPDivMaxV2` but sqrt is applied to the quality term.

 Note that approximation guarantee is lost in these cases.